AethraIntelligence/Prometheus/README.md

 > *What is the weather in Milan right now?* - looked up on the web.
 > *How much does express delivery cost?* - quoted from the policy you added.
 > *Read my meeting notes and write decisions.md, one line per person.* - planned, delegated, checked.
+> *Find this week's AI news and make me a PDF with sources.* - researched, written, shown beside the answer.

 <details>
 <summary>Prefer the terminal?</summary>